 The FUE hair transplant technique is the more modern of the two methods.
 It takes hair grafts from the back of your scalp as individual follicles.
 This is done using tiny punches before the grafted hair follicles are taken and placed gently in small holes that have been made at the recipient site (where your new hair will grow).
 This is shown in the video below.

 After the process is complete, your scalp will be bandaged for a few days.
-After initially falling out, your transplanted hair will start to grow back in around three to four months.
+After initially falling out, your transplanted hair will start to grow back in about 3 to 4 months.
 The final result is seen at 12 months and should last a long time.
-A full growth timeline can be seen here.

 What is a FUT hair transplant?

 The FUT (Follicular Unit Transplantation, or linear strip excision) technique takes hair grafts by removing a strip of skin from the back of your scalp.
 This strip is typically several inches long.
-Once the donor site (where the strip has been taken from) is stitched up, the strip can be split into smaller sections with a surgical tool.
-These smaller sections are then implanted at the recipient site, and the process of hair renewal will begin.
-Once transplanted, the follicles will fall out before permanent follicles grow in their place for around three to four months.
+Once the donor site (from which the strip was taken) is stitched up, the strip can be split into smaller sections using a surgical tool.
+These smaller sections are then implanted at the recipient site, and hair renewal will begin.
+Once transplanted, the follicles will fall out before permanent follicles grow in their place over 3 to 4 months.

 FUE vs FUT: What’s the difference?

-Now we’ve outlined how both hair transplant procedures work, the main differences between both procedures is the way in which hair follicles are extracted from the donor area.
+Now that we’ve outlined how both hair transplant procedures work, the main difference between the two methods is how hair follicles are extracted from the donor area.

-In FUE hair transplant surgery the extraction process will leave small pin-point scars scattered across the sides of the scalp.
-This scarring is often concealed even when hair is cut shorter.
+In FUE hair transplant surgery, the extraction process leaves small, pinpoint scars scattered along the sides of the scalp.
+This scarring is often concealed, even when hair is cut shorter.

-Whereas in FUT hair transplant surgery, patients will be left with a linear scar across the back and sides of the scalp which is concealed when hair is grown a little longer.
+In FUT hair transplant surgery, patients will be left with a linear scar across the back and sides of the scalp, which is concealed when hair grows a little longer.

-Both the FUE and FUT techniques offer the same results in hair regrowth as each other.
-This can be you can restore hair in a hairline, temples or crown where hair has previously been lost or in an area you previously had no hair.
+Both the FUE and FUT techniques offer the same results in hair regrowth.
+You can restore hair in a hairline, temples, or crown where hair has previously been lost, or in an area where you previously had no hair.

-However, if a significant amount of grafting is required, the FUT technique can deliver better results, due to it typically yielding more hair to transplant in 1 session of surgery.
+However, if a significant amount of grafting is required, the FUT technique can yield better results, as it typically yields more hair to transplant in 1 surgical session.

 FUE vs FUT Costs

-Patients who are conscious about shaving their hair for surgery will need to consider the method of hair transplant surgery carefully.
-It is often that women and transgender patients who wish to lower their hairline or feminise their hairline don’t want to shave too much hair to achieve their outcome.
-We are able to perform both unshaven FUE and unshaven FUT hair transplants.
+Patients concerned about shaving their hair for surgery should carefully consider hair transplant methods.
+It is often the case that women and transgender patients who wish to lower their hairline or feminise their hairline don’t want to shave too much hair to achieve their outcome.
+We can perform both unshaven FUE and unshaven FUT hair transplants.

-However, for patients who wish to have a large hair transplant, having an unshaven FUT hair transplant may work better than an unshaven FUE hair transplant.
+However, for patients who want an extensive hair transplant without shaving much hair, an unshaven FUT hair transplant may be better than an unshaven FUE hair transplant.

-Because the FUT technique involves a more invasive procedure – taking hair grafts as a strip of scalp rather than as individual follicles – recovery time is typically longer.
-While recovery time is around five to seven days with an FUE hair transplant, FUT patients may need to wait from 10 to 15 days to resume all of their daily activities.
+Because the FUT technique is more invasive, recovery time is typically longer.
+While recovery time is 5 to 7 days with an FUE hair transplant, FUT patients may need 10 to 15 days to resume all daily activities.
 Furthermore, people who have had a FUT hair transplant need to be especially careful with the stitches at the donor site.

 For more information, please refer to our guide to hair transplant aftercare and recovery.